-The company considers effective risk management and mitigation to be integral to our business operations.
+The Company considers effective risk management and mitigation to be integral to our business operations.
 We encourage employees to have a positive attitude to risk and to understand the risks that are inherent in our business.
-As well as having the right tools and processes, effective risk taking requires the right culture and behaviors across our businesses.
+As well as having the right tools and processes, effective risk taking requires the right culture and behaviours across our businesses.

 Thai Union Group is a global seafood processing company and its operating and financial results are subject to a variety of risks inherent in the seafood industry.
-The company can prepare for many of the risks to mitigate any impact and/or minimize likelihood, however many of them are not within our control and could materially impact the company’s operations, financial position or reputation.
+The Company can prepare for many of the risks to mitigate any impact and/or minimize likelihood, however many of them are not within our control and could materially impact the Company’s operations, financial position or reputation.

 Thai Union Group not only focus on the materiality risks, but also pay attention to emerging risks although they are still immateriality.
 As a result of analysis and assessment, the Company may be exposed to emerging risks of Global Epidemic, Ocean Plastic and Data Privacy, rising expectation and regulation risk.Explore More